napari/napari/docs/naps/4-async-slicing.md

 #### 3. Measure slicing latencies on representative examples

 - P0.
 Define representative examples that currently cause *desirable* behavior in napari, so that I can check that async slicing does not degrade those.
-	- e.g. Medium 3D image layer.
-	- Small: all data fits in VRAM (i.e. < 1GB).
-	- Medium: all data fits in RAM but not in VRAM (e.g. 1GB < x < 8GB).
+	- e.g. 3D image layer that fits in RAM, but not in VRAM.
 - P0.
 Define representative examples that currently cause *undesirable* behavior in napari, so that I can check that async slicing improves those.
-	- e.g. Large local 3D points layer.
+	- e.g. 3D points layer that fits in RAM.
-	- e.g. Huge remote 3D image layer.
-	- Large: all data fits on local storage but not in RAM (e.g. 8GB < x < 128GB).
-	- Huge: all data does not fit on local storage (e.g. > 128GB).
+    - e.g. 3D image layer that does not fit on local storage.
 - P0.
 Define slicing benchmarks, so that I can understand if my changes impact overall timing or memory usage.
 	- E.g. Do not increase the latency of generating a single slice more than 10%.
 	- E.g. Decrease the latency of dealing with 25 slice requests over 1 second by 50%.
 - P1.
 Log specific slicing latencies, so that I can summarize important measurements beyond granular profile timings.
+    - E.g. Decrease the time spent processing the slider position move by 50%.
 	- Latency logs are local only (i.e. not sent/stored remotely).
 	- Add an easy way for users to enable writing these latency measurements.